Sisu (film): Sequels

 In March 2023, Helander hinted in an interview with the news agency STT that if the film is successful at the box office in the United States, he would consider making a sequel.
 In May 2023, Helander said during an interview of GamesRadar+ that he might have an idea of how to continue the story of Aatami Korpi.
 Jorma Tommila has also expressed interest in returning for a sequel.
 In December 2023, Helander confirmed that he would return as director for the sequel, and the Finnish Film Foundation has initially granted a financial support of €50,000.
 Later, the amount of support increased to one million euros and the budget for the entire film was initially announced at around €11 million.

 In March 2024, it was announced that filming of the sequel would begin in late summer and it was tentatively estimated that the film will premiere in less than two years.
-Filming for the sequel was completed in late 2024.
 In April 2025, it was revealed that Sony Pictures' Screen Gems had replaced Lionsgate as the distributor to the sequel after its sister company Stage 6 Films opted to retain worldwide rights outside Finland, with the film scheduled for a theatrical release on 21 November 2025.
 At the same time, it was also announced that Stephen Lang and Richard Brake would be joining the cast of the film.

-Helander has not directly said whether he intends to direct a third Sisu film, because he considers Road to Revenge as a good conclusion to the story, although he does not completely rule out the possibility of a sequel:
+Helander has not directly stated whether he intends to direct a third Sisu film, because he considers Sisu: Road to Revenge a good conclusion to the story, although he does not completely rule out the possibility:

 If someone ever says that you will get this much money if you make a third, then I may consider it.